-Q. Quan, and K.-Y. Cai are with the School of Automation Science and Electrical Engineering, Beihang University, Beijing 100191,China (e-mail: qq\buaa@buaa.edu.cn; kycai@buaa.edu.cn). multirotor UAVs for visual servoing (vision-based control) by using only an off-board monocular camera.
-In existing monocular motion capture systems, such as Vicon [4] and OptiTrack [5] in single-camera mode, marker missing (e.g., caused by occlusion or camera field of view (FOV)) usually happens and accurate pose information cannot be obtained when the number of detected markers is less than three.
-For such a reason, this paper aims to solve this problem from the following two aspects: (i) use fish-eye cameras as they can provide images with a very large FOV (about 180°) without requiring external mirrors or rotating devices [6]; (ii) propose a nonlinear constant-velocity process model with less unknowns.
+Considering that small multirotor UAVs often feature CPUs with limited capabilities [3], this paper focuses on the estimation of the pose of multirotor UAVs for visual servoing (vision-based control) by using only an off-board monocular camera.
+In existing monocular motion capture systems, such as Vicon [4] and OptiTrack [5] in single-camera mode, marker missing [e.g., caused by occlusion or camera field of view (FOV)] usually happens and accurate pose information cannot be obtained when the number of detected markers is less than three.
+For such a reason, this paper aims to solve this problem from the following two aspects: 1) use fish-eye cameras as they can provide images with a very large FOV (about 180°) without requiring external mirrors or rotating devices [6]; 2) propose a nonlinear constant-velocity process model with less unknowns.

 In computer vision, estimating the pose of a calibrated camera from n 3D-2D point correspondences is known as Perspective-n-Point (PnP) problem [7].
 A comprehensive overview of PnP algorithms could be found in [8] and references therein.
 It is easy to transform the problem of estimating rigid object pose into a PnP problem.
-Therefore, existing pose estimation methods for rigid objects (including multirotor UAVs) can be generally classified into three categories: linear methods [8], [9], [10], iterative methods [11], [12], [13] and recursive methods [14], [15], [16], [17], [18].
+Therefore, existing pose estimation methods for rigid objects (including multirotor UAVs) can be generally classified into three categories: linear methods [8]-[10], iterative methods [11]-[13], and recursive methods [14]-[18].
 Linear methods are simple and intuitive, but are sensitive to noises.
 Iterative methods are more accurate and robust, but they are computationally more intensive than linear methods and prone to fall into local minima.
 Recursive methods rely on temporal filtering methods, especially Kalman filters.
-These methods are accurate, efficient and suitable for image sequence processing.
+These methods are accurate, efficient, and suitable for image sequence processing.
 Since the measurement model is nonlinear in the system states (determined by the camera imaging model), an extended Kalman filter (EKF) is often adopted for visual servoing of rigid objects (including multirotor UAVs).
-However, the process model of EKF is a linear constant-velocity process model applicable to many rigid objects [14], [15], [16], which is not a very appropriate model for multirotor UAVs (more markers have to be detected so that the states can be observed).
-On the other hand, most of recursive methods [14], [15], [16] are based on conventional cameras, which obey the pinhole projection model and provide a limited FOV.
+However, the process model of EKF is a linear constant-velocity process model applicable to many rigid objects [14]-[16], which is not a very appropriate model for multirotor UAVs (more markers have to be detected so that the states can be observed).
+On the other hand, most of recursive methods [14]-[16] are based on conventional cameras, which obey the pinhole projection model and provide a limited FOV.
 But these methods are inapplicable to fish-eye camera pose estimation directly because fish-eye cameras can provide images with a very large FOV (about 180°) and the pinhole camera model is no longer valid.